-For operating purposes, we have established three segments: (i) Annuities, (ii) Life and (iii) Run-off, which consists of operations relating to products we are not actively selling and which are separately managed.
+For operating purposes, we have established three segments: (i) Annuities, (ii) Life and (iii) Run-off, which consists of products that are no longer actively sold and are separately managed.
 In addition, we report certain of our results of operations in Corporate & Other.

 This Management's Discussion and Analysis of Financial Condition and Results of Operations is intended to help the reader understand the results of operations, financial condition and cash flows of Brighthouse for the periods indicated.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary - Overview," and "Business - Segments and Corporate & Other" included in the 2019 Annual Report along with Note 2 of the Notes to the Interim Condensed Consolidated Financial Statements for further information on our segments and Corporate & Other.
+See "Business - Segments and Corporate & Other" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary - Overview" included in our 2020 Annual Report, as well as Note 2 of the Notes to the Interim Condensed Consolidated Financial Statements for further information regarding our segments and Corporate & Other.